Exekutiveone/Ares/README.md

 ## Frontend Prototype

 The `frontend` folder contains a small HTML/JS interface that visualizes the `GridMap` structure.
 The UI lets you mark obstacles, targets and walkable cells, place assets and assign simple tasks.
-A toggle is provided to switch between the full map and a POV style view around a selected asset.
+Choose **Target** from the mode dropdown and click on the map to drop green markers.

-Open `frontend/index.html` in a browser to try it out.
+Open `frontend/map/index.html` in a browser to try it out.
 No backend connectivity is required.

 ## Backend